lap309/Machine-Learning/4. Model Creation/All Model Tools & Methods/Regularization/readme.md

 Increasing $\lambda$ >> a higher penalty >>so more penalty for larger coefficients >> the less complex the model will be >>less variability (but potentially more bias)<br>
-Increasing $\lambda$ also decreases each one of the coefficients in the model
+Increasing $\lambda$ forces the coefficients to be smaller, thus restricting the variance

 There are several different types of regularization, and the difference is just between how the coefficients are penalized